The floor is lava: Adaptations into media

 An episode of television sitcom Community first aired in 2014, "Geothermal Escapism", features a competitive game of "the floor is lava" set on a community college campus.
 Spontaneously called by Abed Nadir (Danny Pudi) in honor of Troy Barnes' (Donald Glover) departure from the show at the end of the episode, the characters compete in the game to win a comic book worth $50,000.

+The 2019 video game Hot Lava is inspired by the game, and has gameplay mechanics like ropes and wall-running.

 In 2020, Netflix released a TV show based on the game called Floor Is Lava, in which three teams compete to win $10,000 in different challenges.